4Geeks logo

 Every computer has a terminal, and you can use it to do almost everything you want: open an application, create a file, folder, etc. However, in Codespaces, the terminal will only control the virtual computer.

-You don't have to learn the terminal commands yet, but we strongly recommend reading this lesson to get familiar with it and understand its functions and limitations.
+You don't have to learn the terminal commands yet, but we strongly recommend reading this lesson to get familiar with them and understand their functions and limitations.